 |Mad Max - captive in a wasteland of identity dissolution|

-I present the atheistic alternative, which is, briefly: a person is a purely physical thing, which means a material thing with no immaterial properties such as "mind," "soul," "free will," and "moral values."
+The atheistic alternative is: a person is a purely physical thing, a material thing with no immaterial properties such as "mind," "soul," "free will," and "moral values."
 (Physical things, as physical, are not value-laden.)

 You are a creation of God, in the image and likeness of God.
 You share spiritual characteristics with God, things like personality, intelligence, and free will.
 You are made for relationship with God.
 You have been given authority to rule on behalf of God (Genesis 1:26).
 You are made to reflect the glory of God (Psalm 8:5).